mihaip/previous/readme.previous.txt

 Previous v2.7 (unreleased):
   > Adds ability to unlock the mouse cursor with control-click.
+  > Improves handling of caps lock and modifier keys when using shortcuts.
   > Improves behavior of file selection dialog in certain situations.
   > Improves behavior of user interface in some edge cases.
   > Fixes bug that caused Daydream to hang on start up.